 Understanding Socket Types: A Comprehensive Guide

 When it comes to building or upgrading a computer, one of the most critical components to consider is the motherboard.
-At the heart of the motherboard is the socket, which is responsible for connecting the central processing unit (CPU) to the rest of the system.
-With so many different types of sockets available, it can be overwhelming to navigate the various options.
-In this article, we will delve into the world of socket types, exploring their differences, characteristics, and importance in the context of motherboards.
+The motherboard acts as the main circuit board, connecting all the hardware components together.
+One of the essential aspects of a motherboard is the socket type, which determines the type of CPU (Central Processing Unit) that can be installed.
+In this article, we will delve into the world of socket types, exploring the different types, their characteristics, and what to consider when choosing a motherboard.

 Introduction to Socket Types